 We’re ready to pick up the controller and play.
 Are you?

 Esports Programs at Shenandoah

-Shenandoah University has positioned itself as one of the nation’s premier leaders in esports academia with the creation of its new esports major, which will be rolled out in fall 2019.
-According to the World Economic Forum, the global audience for esports is expected to reach 380 million this year.
-Shenandoah’s esports major will help prepare students and alumni to be an integral part of the action in a field that values quick and strategic thinking, mental agility, intellectual curiosity and creativity.
+Shenandoah University has positioned itself as one of the nation’s premier leaders in esports academia with the creation of one of the first esports majors in the country.
+Shenandoah’s esports major helps prepare students and alumni to be an integral part of the action in a field that values quick and strategic thinking, mental agility, intellectual curiosity and creativity.

 Esports Programs at Shenandoah

 Shenandoah offers the most robust esports program in the country, featuring not only varsity competitive teams and club teams, but also undergraduate majors/minors/certificates in esports, a graduate-level concentration/certificate, and an online Coaching Certificate.

 Through international experiences like collaborations with esports employees and players from around the world and trips abroad, internships with major esport and video game companies, and hands-on experiences with industry executives as well as the varsity esports team at Shenandoah, they will be ready for careers like esports event producers, broadcasters, and streamers.